orcasound/aifororcas-livesystem/ModeratorFrontEnd/README.md

 **MetricsController**
 - Fixed bug related to capitalization differences and sorting problems in hand-entered Tags for GetSystemMetrics and GetModeratorMetrics endpoints
-- Fixed bug related to sorting error for

 #### AIForOrcas.Client.BL
 **DateHelper**